San Diego State vs. Nevada NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- San Diego State and its opponents have gone over the current 46.5-point total in four of nine games this season.
+- San Diego State has combined with its opponents to score more than 46.5 points in four of nine games this season.

-- Nevada's games have gone over 46.5 points in eight of nine chances this season.
+- Nevada and its opponents have combined to score more than 46.5 points in eight of nine games this season.

-- The two teams combine to average 64.6 points per game, 18.1 more than the total in this contest.

 - These two squads combine to allow 41 points per game, 5.5 fewer than this contest's over/under.

-- Aztecs games have an average total of 43.7 points this season, 2.8 fewer than Saturday's over/under.
+- The average total in Aztecs games this season is 43.7, 2.8 points fewer than Saturday's total of 46.5 .

-- The 46.5-point over/under for this game is 11.7 points below the 58.2 points per game average total in Wolf Pack games this season.
+- The 58.2 PPG average total in Wolf Pack games this season is 11.7 points more than this game's over/under.

 San Diego State Stats and Trends

-- San Diego State has five wins against the spread in nine games this year.
+- San Diego State has played nine games, with five wins against the spread.

 - This season, the Aztecs have just two against the spread wins in five games as a favorite of 2.5 points or more.

-- When San Diego State scores more than 24.3 points, it is 4-1 against the spread and 5-0 overall.
+- San Diego State is 4-1 against the spread and 5-0 overall in games when it scores more than 24.3 points.

-- San Diego State is 2-1 against the spread and 2-1 overall when the team churns out over 385.4 yards.
+- When San Diego State amasses more than 385.4 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Aztecs have turned the ball over 11 times this season, eight fewer than the Wolf Pack have forced (19).
+- The Aztecs have 11 giveaways this season, while the Wolf Pack have 19 takeaways .

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.